DanMyers300/averydavis.me/readme.md

 2: add in free 15 minute zoom/phone consult, and ability to request one w parent email/phone number, perhaps send a different calendly link with 15 min sessions. button on homepage

-3: Want academic tutoring vs coaching to be a dropdown, and include a session overview for each (I need to write)

 4: Want a dropdown for "How to Schedule session" Thinking instead of linking to google calendar, having payment end up redirecting you to a calendly with options for reoccuring sessions/one time sessions with parents email/phone number/their name/students name.
 After they schedule, auto email sends with our appointment date/time and my zoom personal room and password.

 5: i want to be able to assess a lot more from first look. i.e. how much I charge "from 45 an hour"